Dogs Are Smarter Than You Think

 #6 Shetland Sheepdogs and Social Cues

 It's 4.58pm and my Shetland Sheepdog, Howard Woofington Moon, has appeared by my side, his eyes burning into my head.
-He whimpers gently, not too forcefully of course, because he knows being polite is the best way to ask for something.
+He whimpers gently, not too forcefully of course, because he knows being polite is the best way to get something.
 He's telling me it's nearly 5 o'clock—Dinner Time—thanks to some incredible internal clock in his stomach, his brain, or both.

 Howard does little of this, but he does very much like food.

-#7 Inferential Leaning in Labrador Retrievers
+#7 Inferential Learning in Labrador Retrievers

 Have you ever wondered why you see more Labrador Retrievers as guide dogs than any other breed?
 Aside from the fact that they're the seventh most intelligent dog breed, it's also thanks to a POMC gene deletion only found in Labradors.